antonkomarev/talks/engineering/php/laravel-love/PITCHME.md

 ### Prepare Reacterable Model

-Implement `Reacterable` contract in model which will act as Reacter and use `Reacterable` trait bundled out of the box.
+Implement `Reacterable` contract in model which will act as Reacter by using `Reacterable` trait bundled out of the box.

 ```php
 use Cog\Contracts\Love\Reacterable\Models\Reacterable as ReacterableContract;